Kudurru: Content

 While most kudurru record land grants some serve other purposes.
-Two kudurrus of Nebuchadnezzar I (1121–1100 BC) records his victory over the Elamites and his recovery of the cult statue of Marduk, the city god of Babylon, captured years earlier.
+Two kudurrus of Nebuchadnezzar I (1121–1100 BC) record his victory over the Elamites and his recovery of the cult statue of Marduk, the city god of Babylon, captured years earlier.
 Another example, from the reign of Nabu-apla-iddina (886–853 BC) commemorates the recovery of the Sippar city-god Shamash, lost circa 1100 BC when the Suteans overran several cult centers in Babylonia.
 This replaced a sun disk erected by the ruler Simbar-shipak (1021–1004 BC) as a stand in.
 Other kudurru record legal cases, usually when loss of life is involved, making it the domain of the ruler.
 Finally, some kudurru record gifts of prebends (income from land for temples or priests) or royal relief from taxes or labor for individuals.

 Kudurru have a standard format with some features being optional.
 They contain: